philipparvaneh/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+Gambling: a bookie can handle and input bets and someone else can see and process the physical cash
+Mining: an IoT device measures toxicity levels and sends a message if above a certain level Garbage Dumpster: Sends a message to a truck to empty the full dumpster Security Gate: sends a message to a security guard that someone has entered through an entryway Pet Care: IoT device measures the water level in a dog bowl and messages the owner when it’s running low

 ### Part C
 ### Streaming a Sensor